PgREST

 Without any of the above roles, a user will not have access to any PgREST endpoints.

-Fine-Tuned Role Access¶
+Fine-Tuned Role Access

-Along with the general access to endpoints when a user has a role of PGREST_READ
+Along with the general access to endpoints when a user has a role of PGREST_READ or above, we have fine-tuned role

 access to our get views endpoint.

-role.
+Our get views endpoint requires only the PGREST_USER role.
 However each view itself when created (or modified) has a

 permission_rules field.
 This field is a list of roles that the user must have in order to have access to that view.
 Thus

-it is possible to divy out what information a user in the PGREST_USER
+it is possible to divy out what information a user in the PGREST_USER role can get from views by restricting views with

-roles created by the /manage/roles
+roles created by the /manage/roles endpoint as a PGREST_ADMIN or PGREST_ROLE_ADMIN.

-Tenant Awareness¶
+Tenant Awareness

 Note that these roles are granted at the tenant level, so a user may be authorized at one level in one tenant and at a